Please note that for your own comfort, the week timesheet

 Real-time time tracking

 Another cool feature is that for current day you can use an easy timer.
-Please note that if you’re in current week’s view, the current hour has a red button.
+Please note that if you’re in current week’s view, the current hour has a green button.
 Simply click on it and you’re good to go.
 You can choose the task, browse other websites or even TimeCamp – the timer will still be active.
 When you’re done with tracking, click the “Stop tracking button” and a new entry will be added automatically for you.

 Graphical timesheet’s settings